 To lose weight you need to think clearly and be able to delay gratification.
-You need to plan ahead because planning is key to forming new, healthy and sustainable habits.
+You need to plan ahead because planning is key to forming new, healthy, and sustainable habits.
 There’s a lot of willpower that goes into forming new habits, too.
 It’s been my experience that the number one reason folks trying to eat healthier fall off the diet wagon has to do with a moment of low brain energy when they give in to a craving.

 Let’s say there’s a Dairy Queen on your commute home from work.
-For the first few weeks of your a no-ice cream New Year’s resolution, you’ve been able to resist the urge to pull over as you drive home.
-Then, after a particularly long and stressful day, your hands seem to work on their own to turn the wheel and next thing you know you’re slurping down chocolate Blizzard bliss.
+For the first few weeks of your no-ice cream New Year’s resolution, you’ve been able to resist the urge to pull over as you drive home.
+Then, after a particularly long and stressful day, your hands seem to work on their own to turn the wheel and the next thing you know you’re slurping down chocolate Blizzard bliss.

 Psychologists call this kind of stress-induced loss of willpower “ego depletion.”

 “Ego” is what gives us the ability to control our behavior.
 To psychologists, ego is not about being conceited or thinking highly of yourself.
-Ego is really about your perception of yourself, who you are as a person. your sense of self-control.
-According to psychologists, maintaining self control requires resources that exist in limited supply and can be depleted.
+Ego is really about your perception of yourself, who you are as a person.
+Your sense of self-control.
+According to psychologists, maintaining self-control requires resources that exist in limited supply and can be depleted.

 There is a physical basis for willpower lapses

 Willpower requires mental work.
 Mental work, like all work, demands energy.
-If you have a damaged metabolism, your whole body requires more sugar (for reason’s explained in The FATBURN Fix).
+If you have a damaged metabolism, your whole body requires more sugar (for reasons explained in The FATBURN Fix).
 And that leaves less sugar in the system for your brain.
 When brain cells don’t get enough sugar, your brain’s ability to do mental work declines.

-In recent years, some aspects of Baumeister’s Ego Depletion theory have been questioned, but the energy basis of mental work is based in 100 years of science.
-Authors of a wonderfully detailed popular science summary make this conclusion on the topic: “Local, temporally limited depletion of glucose within specific brain regions that is caused by increased cognitive demand, and limits performance on tasks mediated by those regions, is now well established as fact: this component of the glucose model should no longer be controversial, despite the critiques of this element of the model.”
+In recent years, some aspects of Baumeister’s Ego Depletion theory have been questioned, but the energy basis of mental work is based on 100 years of science.
+Authors of a wonderfully detailed popular science summary make this conclusion on the topic: “Local, temporally limited depletion of glucose within specific brain regions that is caused by increased cognitive demand, and limits performance on tasks mediated by those regions is now well established as fact: this component of the glucose model should no longer be controversial, despite the critiques of this element of the model.”